ashfurrow/second_curtain/README.md

   - make test
 ```

+Take a look at how to [encrypt information in your config file](http://docs.travis-ci.com/user/encryption-keys/).

-And my Makefile looks like this:
+My Makefile looks like this:

 ```
 WORKSPACE = Demo/Demo.xcworkspace